-Gstaad has a whole clutch of highly-rated restaurants in the valley, and the Saanenland is renowned for its cuisine.
-In the mountains one of the best choices is the gourmet Bergrestaurant Wasserngrat (+41 33 744 96 22) and in Gstaad itself, Restaurant Chesery (+41 33 744 24 51).
+Gstaad has a whole clutch of highly-rated restaurants, and the Saanenland is renowned for its cuisine.
+In the mountains one of the best choices is the gourmet Bergrestaurant Wasserngrat (+41 33 744 96 22) and in Gstaad itself GaultMillau rate Restaurant Sommet in the The Alpina Gstaad (+41 33 888 98 88) as one of the best restaurants in Switzerland.
 For après ski the FunFun bar and Richie's pub are good, and if you want to dress up the Palace Hotel is the ritzy place to go.

 Getting to Gstaad by Train

 The best destination to access the downhill slopes by public transport in this ski area is Gstaad.
 It is about a 20 minute walk to the Eggli or Wispile gondolas.
 Buses also run to a number of other area from station, including Glacier 3000.